anyaevostinar/anyaevostinar.github.io/classes/201-f20/tools.md

 ![Picture of a screenshot that says Classroom and has an image of a dog and the class name "CS201-F20"](/classes/201-f20/ReplitClassroom.png)

 Check out the repl.it video on Moodle if you're confused, and if that doesn't help, ask on Piazza.

+The department has a deal with Repl.it to upgrade all student accounts so that you can have private Repls.
+I will provide information on Piazza about how to upgrade and you should then make all your code for the class private.

 ### Coding on your own computer
 I know that some of you may want to use something offline for coding.